 Simple carbohydrates.
 Cut down on how many of these you eat:

 Nutritional Supplements for ADHD

 Some experts recommend that people with ADHD take a 100% vitamin and mineral supplement each day.
 Other nutrition experts, though, think that people who eat a normal, balanced diet don’t need vitamin or micronutrient supplements.
 They say there's no scientific evidence that vitamin or mineral supplements help all children who have the disorder.

 While a multivitamin may be OK when children, teens, and adults don't eat balanced diets, mega-doses of vitamins can be toxic.
 Avoid them.

 ADHD symptoms vary from person to person.
 Work with your doctor closely if you're considering taking a supplement.

-Elimination Diets and ADHD
+Elimination Diets for ADHD

-To follow one of these you pick a particular food or ingredient you think might be making your symptoms worse.
+To follow one of these, you pick a particular food or ingredient you think might be making your symptoms worse.
 Then you don’t eat anything with that in it.
 If the symptoms get better or go away, then you keep avoiding that food.